 Diet and Nutrition

 Like all dogs, Afghan hounds do best on a diet of high-quality, protein-heavy food.
-Adult Afghans should eat about two to two and a half cups of dry food a day divided into two meals, though dry food can be supplemented in part or entirely by wet food.
+Adult Afghans should eat about 2 to 2.5 cups of dry food a day divided into two meals, though dry food can be supplemented in part or entirely by wet food.
 Afghan puppies, seniors, and those experiencing injury or illness have different nutrition needs, so it’s important to get clear directions from a qualified vet when determining their diet.
 Limit food and increase exercise for adult Afghan hounds that are overweight.